 Chemical engineer Jennifer B. Dunn is an active supporter of women interested in entering STEM fields.
 An avid nature lover and environmentalist, she leads the Biofuel Life Cycle Analysis Team at Argonne National Laboratory.

 Jennifer Dunn, a chemical engineer, leads the Biofuel Life Cycle Analysis Team at Argonne National Laboratory, which examines the life cycle impacts of automotive lithium-ion batteries.
-In her work, Dunn studies the cradle-to-grave energy and environmental implications of the production and use of transportation fuels and technologies.
+In her work, Jennifer studies the cradle-to-grave energy and environmental implications of the production and use of transportation fuels and technologies.
 Much of her work is incorporated into Argonne’s Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREETTM) software model, which has more than 20,000 users worldwide.

-Before joining Argonne in 2010, Dunn spent two years at the U.S. Environmental Protection Agency at the interface of science and policy in the Air and Radiation Division.
+Before joining Argonne in 2010, Jennifer spent two years at the U.S. Environmental Protection Agency at the interface of science and policy in the Air and Radiation Division.
 She then worked at URS Corporation as an environmental consultant in air quality and sustainability, including life cycle analysis.
-While at URS, Dunn spent a year at the company’s Brussels office gaining a European perspective on environmental management and sustainability.
+While at URS, Jennifer spent a year at the company’s Brussels office gaining a European perspective on environmental management and sustainability.

 Dunn has a bachelor’s degree in chemical engineering from Purdue University.
 She holds a master’s degree in sustainable chemical engineering systems and a PhD in chemical engineering, both from the University of Michigan.